 Learning how to catch trout is easy if you know the 3 most effective methods that catch trout consistently and if you get your info from a pro.
 These 3 methods for catching trout include bait fishing with and without a float, and fly fishing with flies, and also using lures with a spinning rod.

 Knowing the best baits, where the trout hide, and how to present the bait will also help you catch more trout.
+I will give you some very important advice and tips.

 In those 5 articles I read some pretty bad advice like this:

 - Use a simple Clinch Knot – WRONG!
 No good guide or good trout angler would use this knot because it’s a weak knot.
+There are many better knots like the imporved clinch knot.

 So why would these websites write so much wrong information?
 The simple answer is they don’t know any better and they are not experts.

 The sad thing is that some of these websites will get a million new anglers reading those articles and trying these useless tips.
+This is why I’m not surprised when I see anglers with all the wrong gear and wrong setup, and wrong baits down at the river.

 In part one which is called Trout Fishing 101 – Guide Tips To Get Started, I cover these topics in detail: